-Students are taught how and when to use mental math techniques.
-This enables them to dispense with needless paper–and–pencil work and focus on the task at hand.
+Students are taught how and when to dispense with needless paper-and-pencil work and use mental math techniques instead.
+This allows them to focus on the task at hand.

 Example: 99 + 99 + 99 = _____

-Language is used as an integral part of the program.
-Students are taught the meaning of root words in the mathematics context.
-Students are also taught how to explain their thought process and reasoning verbally.
+Language is an important part of the program.
+Students are taught the meaning of root words to help them solve problems.
+They’re also taught how to explain their thought process and reasoning verbally.

 Percent is taught by breaking the word down into its components: per CENT—“for each 100.”
 Using this definition, students think of “7% of 300” as “7 for the first 100, 7 for the second hundred, and 7 for the third hundred.
 7 + 7 + 7 = 21.”

-Meaningful pictures, charts, and tables are used to explain ideas and concepts.
-Many of the problems in the workbooks are “picture–based,” providing students with insights into problems that transcend the written words.
+Meaningful pictures, charts, and tables are used to explain mathematical ideas and concepts.
+Many of the problems provided to students are “picture based,” giving them insights that go beyond the written words.

-Example: Many of the problems in the Mathnasium program feature pictures as prompts for problem solving.
-"If each circle in the picture is a dime, how much money is shown in the picture?"
+Example: Many of the problems in the Mathnasium program feature pictures to help in solving problems.
+“If each circle in the picture is a dime, how much money is shown in the picture?”

-When appropriate, manipulatives are used to introduce, explain, and/or reinforce concepts and skills.
-The transfer of knowledge from manipulatives to other aspects of learning is carefully monitored.
+When appropriate, the sense of touch is used to introduce, explain, and/or reinforce concepts and skills.
+The transfer of knowledge from manipulation to other aspects of learning is carefully monitored to ensure its effectiveness.

 Examples: Counting chips are used to facilitate learning the principles of addition, subtraction, multiplication, and division.
 Dice and cards are used in studying probability.

 Written practice with computation (“drill”) is a necessary component of mathematics education.
-Mathnasium provides for abundant practice.
-In addition, our workbooks and other printed material provide a framework for the orderly development of mathematical thought and skills.
+Mathnasium gives students abundant practice.
+In addition, our printed materials are designed to provide an orderly and understandable development of mathematical thought and skills.

-Examples: Our worksheets cover the entire spectrum from practicing "1 + 1" to dealing with three-dimensional vectors.
+Examples: Our worksheets cover the entire spectrum of math all the way from practicing “1 + 1” to dealing with three-dimensional vectors.
 In addition, our printed materials cover all aspects of problem solving.

 Attitude and Self-Esteem

-Being successful is the best way to overcome these problems.
-Mathnasium provides for success by finding the right starting point (through diagnostic testing) and building confidence and self–esteem through successful encounter and interaction with carefully selected materials.
+Being successful is the best way a student can overcome these problems.
+Mathnasium provides for success by finding the right starting point (through diagnostic testing) for each student and building confidence and self-esteem through successful interaction with materials carefully selected specifically for them.